MaayanLab/xalign/README.md

 # xAlign: Hassle-free transcript quantification

-Efficient Python package to align FASTQ files against Ensembl reference genomes.
-The currently supported alignment algorithm as `kallisto` (https://pachterlab.github.io/kallisto/) and `Salmon` (https://salmon.readthedocs.io/en/latest/salmon.html).
-The package contains modules for Ensemble id mapping to gene symbols via the `mygene` python package and SRA download capabilities.
-When using this package please cite corresponding alignment algorithm.
+xAlign is an efficient python package to align FASTQ files against any Ensembl reference genomes.
+The currently supported alignment algorithms are `kallisto` (https://pachterlab.github.io/kallisto/) and `Salmon` (https://salmon.readthedocs.io/en/latest/salmon.html).
+The package contains modules for Ensemble ID mapping to gene symbols via the `mygene.info` python package and SRA download capabilities.
+When using this package please cite the corresponding alignment algorithm.

 ## Installation